 Like Christianity, Islam recognizes Jesus, but not as the son of God.
 Like Mohammed, Jesus is an important prophet in the Islamic faith.
-Islam recognizes Muhammad as the only true innovator of the monotheistic faith.
+Islam recognizes Muhammad as the only true innovator of the monotheistic religion.
 Muslims reject all forms of polytheism.

-Since the Qur’an is regarded as an eternally valid revelation, for most Muslims it should neither be interpreted historically nor questioned in its statements.
+Since the Qur’an is regarded as an eternally valid revelation, for most Muslims, it should neither be interpreted historically nor questioned in its statements.
 This results in a very problematic manipulation of the Qur’an for the Western, secular worldview that separates the state from church and religion.